herrera-ignacio/oopnotes/README.md

 Admins must be cautions about how management interprets and implements ITIL, however.
 It is an industry standard, but that doesn't mean it will solve internal personnel or compliance issues.
 Its implementation guides can make process development easier, but they don't necessarily account for more innovate processes or tecnhologies.

 ITIL's implementation requires staff time, training and expertise, so organizations must ensure that they have appropiate resources (and certified employees) before going through an ITIL implemetation.
+# Backend - Software Architecture
+Refers to the fundamental structures of a software system.
+Each structure comprises software elements, relations among them, and properties of both elements and relations.
+It works as a __blueprint__ for the system.

+Software architecture is about making __fundamental structural choices that are costly to change once implemented__.

+Documenting software architecture facilitates communication between stakeholders, captures early decisiones about the high-level design, and allows reuse of design components between projects.
 # Backend - HTTP
 Native HTTP protocol ([RFC 2616](https://www.ietf.org/rfc/rfc2616.txt)) defines eight actions, also known as HTTP verbs